Graham Lusk

-Graham Lusk FRS(For) FRSE (February 15, 1866 - July 18, 1932) was an American physiologist, and nutritionist.
+Graham Lusk FRS(For) FRSE (February 15, 1866 – July 18, 1932) was an American physiologist, and nutritionist.
 He graduated from Columbia University, and from University of Munich with a PhD.
 He was an expert on diabetes.
 He was profoundly deaf from the age of 30.

 Early life

 He was born in Bridgeport, Connecticut on February 15, 1866, the son of Prof. William Thompson Lusk of Long Island College of Medicine and his wife, Mary Hartwell Chittenden.
-His maternal grandfather was U.S. Representative Simeon B. Chittenden.
+His maternal grandfather was U.S. Representative Simeon B. Chittenden, and his sister Anna Hartwell Lusk, was a member of Mrs. Astor's "Four Hundred" during the Gilded Age.

 He studied at Columbia School of Mines, graduating M.A. in 1887.
 He did further postgraduate studies in Germany under Professor Carl Voit at the University of Munich gaining a doctorate (Ph.D.) in 1891.

 Career

 In 1892, he began assisting in lectures at Yale Medical School and in 1895 became Professor of Physiology there.

 In 1898, he moved to Bellevue Hospital, New York City and in 1909 to Cornell University where he remained until death.
 His papers are held at Cornell University.

 In 1899 (largely due to his father's Scottish roots), he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Diarmid Noel Paton, John Clarence Webster, Sir John Batty Tuke and Alexander Bruce.
+He was elected a member of the United States National Academy of Sciences in 1915 and the American Philosophical Society in 1924.

-In 1932 he was also elected a Foreign Fellow of the Royal Society of London.
+In 1932, he was also elected a Foreign Fellow of the Royal Society of London.